wangyu0423/Multi-Floor-Dataset/README.md

 # Introduction

-*Y. Wang, G. Zhou, C. Xiang, S. Zhang, S. Xu, X.Ma, Q.X and H.Y.
-Two-Stage Joint Visual and Wireless Feature based Mechanism for Multi-Floor Indoor Localization, Submitted to IEEE Communications Letters.*
+*Y. Wang, G. Zhou, C. Xiang, S. Zhang, S. Xu, X. Ma, Q. X and H. Y. Two-Stage Joint Visual and Wireless Feature based Mechanism for Multi-Floor Indoor Localization, Submitted to IEEE Communications Letters.*

   In order to better introduce the experimental environment of this letter, we open source the dataset.
 All data in this dataset are collected by ourselves.